MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/extend-segments.md

 Once a member has been included this action can be inverted by excluding it, thereby removing it and preventing it from becoming a member in the future.
 Similarly, excluding a member can be inverted by including it, thereby making it a member unconditionally.

-Following are some of the important aspects that needs to be considered while including/excluding dynamic segment members:
+Following are some of the important aspects that needs to be considered while including/excluding segment members:

-- Dynamic segments must be in `Live` or `Stopped` state (not draft).
+- Dynamic and compound segments must be in `Live` or `Stopped` state (not draft).
 - Only instances of entity type `Contact` can be included/excluded.
 - All included/excluded records must exist, otherwise the whole request gets reject.
 - Feature is supported only by New Segmentation (not by DCI Segmentation).